AzizBenA/iABA974_SoF1_GEM/README.md

 ## **Updates**
 - Model was mass and charge balanced
 - The growth rate was corrected
-## **Remarks**
-- The model is lacking some fatty acid pathways
+- The full calvin cycle was added to the model
-- The carbon fixation pathways needs investigations
-- Weird generic reaction are still necessary for the growth rate
+- Other important pathways were also added